-- Faculty, students and staff who participate in or are affected by the adoption or revision of new policies or procedures have a voice in the adoption and/or revision process according to the governance process. - 2.
+- 1. Faculty, students and staff who participate in or are affected by the adoption or revision of new policies or procedures have a voice in the adoption and/or revision process according to the governance process. - 2.
 Proposals for policies and procedures may be submitted to appropriate governance or administrative committees from faculty members, students or staff. - 3.
 Policies and procedures are periodically evaluated based on their effectiveness, and revisions are made accordingly. - 4.
 Policies are effective by the designated date as approved by the appropriate body - a.
 The Senior Associate Dean for Academic Affairs is responsible for review and revision of the College of Health and Human Services Student Handbook. - b.
-Unit Administrators and Program or Division Directors are responsible for review and revision of their program/department/school student handbooks.
-In the School of Nursing, the Undergraduate Admissions and Curriculum Committee or Graduate Admissions and Curriculum Committee and the corresponding Associate Director of the Undergraduate or Graduate Division are responsible for the student handbooks. - c.
+Unit Administrators and Program or Division Directors are responsible for review and revision of their program/department/school student handbooks. - c.
 The Dean and Chair of Faculty Organization are responsible for the review and revision of the CHHS Faculty Handbook on an annual basis.